 What COVID-19 health measures have been put in place by the camps/lodges while on safari?

 Safari camps and lodges are excited to safely welcome guests back.
-The revised Standard Operating Practice is as follows (there might be subtle differences between properties but these are the main items).
+Standard Operating Procedures (SOP) are in place.
+Many of the guides and staff are fully vaccinated.

 How can family members contact us on safari?